 - Village residents will be charged $30.00 for a delivery of woodchips/mulch or compost material if it has to be loaded from the compost site.

 - There will be a $30.00 flat fee and a charge of $2.00 per mile both ways for deliveries outside the village if the village has to load the material from the compost site.

 - All payments must be made in advance.

 - Charges may be waived in whole or in part if village is in need of removing excess material from compost site.

 - The Village will pick-up brush on the first and third Thursdays, weather and staff permitting, from April through October.

 - The brush or tree branches must be less than 4-inches in diameter.
 It must be placed in the yard by the curb for easy access, but not placed in the street.
 It must be cut in neat, compact, lightweight bundles of no longer than four feet that can be easily picked up by one person and placed in a truck.

 - The Village will pick-up no more than seven bundles per parcel of property each pick-up.

 - Commercial contractors are responsible for disposing of any trees and brush cut from a homeowner's property.

-- Property owners are responsible for disposing of any tree roots, and trees they trim or cut down that have more than five bundles of brush.
+- Property owners are responsible for disposing of any tree roots, and trees they trim or cut down that have more than seven bundles of brush.